GodotVR/godot_openxr/README.md

 Since the module is laid out like godot-openvr, the basic documentation for integrating OpenVR into a project also applies to OpenXR.

 The only differences should be: Since there is no OpenXR asset on the store, the godot-openxr directory has to be manually put into the project's addon/ directory and in the project's gdscript the `OpenXR` string has to be used in the `find_interface()` call.

+## Hooks

+When contributing to the source code for the plugin we highly recommend you installed clang-format and copy the contents of the `hooks` folder into the folder `.git/hooks/`.
+This will ensure clang-format is run on any changed files before commiting the changes to github and prevent disappointment when formatting issues prevent changes from being merged.

 ## License